epfl-ada/ada-2023-project-jellyfish401/README.md

-### Exploring Ethnic/Racial Bias in Wikipedia using the Wikispeedia Dataset
+### Exploring Country and Continent wise Bias in Wikipedia using the Wikispeedia Dataset

 ## P3 Deliverables
 1. The final project repository containing your final notebook.
 We will grade the correctness, quality of code, and quality of textual descriptions.
 There should be a single Jupyter notebook containing the main logic.
 The implementation of helper functions that is not essential for understanding the main logic should be contained in external scripts/modules that will be called from the main notebook.